Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 1. Select **Other Merge Data Sources** tab.
 2. On the **Add** button, click ![ID525D0C4335274637.ID9A589FF90B884EAB.png](media/ID525D0C4335274637.ID9A589FF90B884EAB.png) , and then click **Microsoft Excel File**.
-3. Select a **Data Source** <span style="FONT-WEIGHT: normal">which you have imported your data in Microsoft Excel file to, and type the name of the field in **Field Name**.
+3. Select a **Data Source** which you have imported your data in Microsoft Excel file to, and type the name of the field in **Field Name**.

 ![ID525D0C4335274637.ID4C33B5BDF71C4AA3.png](media/ID525D0C4335274637.ID4C33B5BDF71C4AA3.png)

-You must specify a <span style="FONT-WEIGHT: normal">Field Name for each file.
+You must specify a _Field Name_ for each file.
 Insert merge fields in your template and use the **Field Name** to refer to your file, using the [special field codes](merge-data-to-a-microsoft-word-document.md "Special Field Codes") **XL**.

 Example:
 {MERGEFIELD XL:SalesvsQuotaFile \*MERGEFORMAT}